rushabhshah27/RushabhsBookStore/RushabhsBookStore/README.txt

 1803
 Update the Nudget Packages version from 5.1 to 3.1.27.
 Try to run the application and It works properly without any error.

+2023-03-30
+1345
+Starting the Part 2 of this Assignment.
+Build the Application and confirmed that there are no errors.

+1355
+Reviewed the appsettings.json file and modified the database name.

+1400
+Added the migration using Nuget Package Manager Console with 'add-migration AddDefaultIdentityMigration' It gives error as I selected the wrong project.

+1403
+I performed migration again with .DataAccess Project and it builded successfully.
+The new added migration file name: "20230330180032_AddDefaultIdentityMigration.cs" and I reviewed the file.

+1408
+Update the database by the following command 'update-database' in the PM Console.

+1410
+Reviewed the Updated database from SQL Server Object Explorer and run the application.
+The application is working without any errors.

+1420
+Added a Category.cs file to the .Models Project and also modified it.

+1426
+Added the migration via PM Console with 'add-migration AddCategoryToDb'.

+1431
+Update the ApplicationDbContext.cs file with 'public DbSet<Category> Categories { get; set; }' and using RushabhsBooks.Models statements.

+1500
+Trying to re-run the add-migration AddCategoryToDb via PM Console, but it shows that the migration is already exists.
+Therefore, Deleted the AddCategoryToDb.cs file and again run the command add-migration AddCategoryToDb in PM Console.

+1525
+Updated the Database and checked the Category Table in SQL SOE.